bringauto/etna/README.md

 > The component directories are pre-created in the repository to avoid permission problems associated with docker
 > volumes.

-In case of a problem please attach the `docker_volumes` directory to the Bug report.
+In case of a problem, please attach the `docker_volumes` directory to the Bug report.

 ## Example scripts